 Rebalancing simply means that you’ve got a particular asset allocation.
 And when market prices change and, therefore, your portfolio has a different mix than your preferred asset allocation, that you simply rebalance.
 That is to say, bring the mix back to your preferred allocation.
 And again this is a wonderful technique because it forces you to do just the opposite of the mistakes that people make.

-For taxable accounts, I suggest doing it once a year because long-term capital gains are taxed at a lower rate than short-term capital gains and you’re usually selling the asset class that went up.
-If you’re in an IRA, you can rebalance more often and you could rebalance — instead of just doing it once a year, you could have a little trigger that says if you’re more than 5 or 10 percentage points away from your preferred allocation, do it.
+For taxable accounts I suggest doing it once a year because long-term capital gains are taxed at a lower rate than short-term capital gains and you’re usually selling the asset class that went up.
+If you’re in an IRA, you can rebalance more often and you could rebalance — instead of just doing it once a year, you could have a little trigger that says if you’re more than 5 or 10 percentage points away from your preferred allocation do it.
 So there are many different ways of doing it.
-Whichever way you do it, and I’ve simulated many different ways to doing it, it’s a winner.
+Whichever way you do it, and I’ve simulated many different ways of doing it, it’s a winner.